vuejs/eslint-plugin-vue/docs/rules/no-duplicate-attr-inheritance.md

 }
 ```

-- `"checkMultiRootNodes"`: If set to `true`, check and warn to apply `inheritAttrs: false` whenever it detects `v-bind="$attrs"` being used.
-Default is `false`, will ignore the components with multiple root nodes, because Vue encourages adding `v-bind="$attrs"` in this case to prevent runtime warnings.
-See [attribute inheritance on multiple root nodes](https://vuejs.org/guide/components/attrs.html#attribute-inheritance-on-multiple-root-nodes) for more.
+- `"checkMultiRootNodes"`: If set to `true`, also suggest applying `inheritAttrs: false` to components with multiple root nodes (where `inheritAttrs: false` is the implicit default, see [attribute inheritance on multiple root nodes](https://vuejs.org/guide/components/attrs.html#attribute-inheritance-on-multiple-root-nodes)), whenever it detects `v-bind="$attrs"` being used.
+Default is `false`, which will ignore components with multiple root nodes.

 ### `"checkMultiRootNodes": true`